Zero-Tang/NoirVisor/src/xpf_core/readme.md

 # CI (Code Integrity)
 Code Integrity is a component that ensures codes in NoirVisor is not tampered by malicious software. <br>
 It works like PatchGuard in 64-bit Windows.
 In NoirVisor, checksum of CI is implemented by CRC32 Castagnoli Algorithm. <br>
-By now, CI is enforced through timer-based enforcement.
-It would be better that we implement hardware-based enforcement (through Intel EPT or AMD NPT) so that enforcement would be in real-time.
+By now, Code Integrity is enforced through timer-based enforcement.
+Real-Time CI is now implemented on AMD-V NPT.
+Intel EPT-based Real-Time CI will be implemented in future. <br>
+Real-Time Code Integrity will work like HyperGuard in Windows.
+The key point is that NoirVisor will not crash the system.

 # Roadmap
 Implement support to other platforms (e.g Linux, MacOS, etc...).